 - PRE -Cook the butternut squash.
 (See options in notes, it’s nice to do this ahead.)

 - Make the Butternut filling: In a large skillet, heat oil over medium heat and add onion and pasilla peppers, saute for 5-7 minutes.
 Add garlic.
 Cook until tender and golden.
-Place half of this mixture in a blender (for the Pepita sauce) and save other half for the filling.
+Place half of this mixture in a blender (for the Pepita sauce) and save the other half for the filling.
 In a medium bowl, mash the cooked butternut with a fork, then add 1 cup (or half) of the cooked onion/pasilla/ garlic mixture.
 Stir in the cheese, salt and cumin.
 Set aside. ( You could do this ahead and refrigerate)

 - Assemble the tamales: Place a soaked corn husk on the counter, pat the inside dry with a towel, spread 1/4 cup masa dough using a spoon, or wet fingers (just dip your fingers into the warm corn husk water) pat into a 5 x 5 square, two inches from the pointy end.
 (See photos.)
 Place 2 rounded tablespoons of filling in the middle, vertically, (see photos).
 Roll the cornhusk from side to side- with the idea of joining the outer edges of the masa dough so it completely encloses the filling.
 Fold the pointy end towards the seam and place on the counter, seam side down.
 Repeat with all.

 - Heat and season the black beans: Add everything to a pot or skillet and gently stir and warm.
 Season well with salt and pepper.
-If you like spicy, add ground a pinch of gound chipotle.
+If you like spicy, add ground a pinch of ground chipotle.

-This is much simpler made in stages.
+Make in Stages: This is much simpler made in stages.
 Roast or cook the Butternut Squash ahead or make the filling ahead and refrigerate.
 Make the Tamale Dough ahead if you like, or even soak the husks ahead and keep in the fridge.
 Or make the steamed tamales ahead, store in the fridge for 4 days, or freeze.

 Pressure Cook a whole butternut squash ( 2 1/2lbs) in an instant pot for 20 minutes, high pressure.
 Naturally release.
 If you cut it in half first, it will only take 8-9 minutes, high pressure.